 Specialized piping for factories or commercial settings.

-Repairing leakages in pipes, faucets, toilets, and appliances.
+Repairing leaks in pipes, faucets, toilets, and devices.

-Using electronic cameras to examine pipes for damage or blockages.
+Utilizing video cameras to check pipes for damage or clogs.

-Fixing or changing burst, corroded, or harmed pipelines.
+Fixing or replacing burst, rusted, or harmed pipes.

-Setting up new piping systems for water, gas, and drain.
+Installing brand-new piping systems for water, gas, and drainage.

 Managing groundwater in basements.